mlcommons/ck/README.md

 Acknowledgments
 ===============

-This project has been partially funded by EU FP7 609491 TETRACOM project.
-We would like to thank all volunteers for their valuable feedback and support.
+CK development is coordinated by the non-profit cTuning foundation (cTuning.org).
+We would like to thank the EU TETRACOM 609491 project (www.tetracom.eu) for initial funding and dividiti (dividiti.com) for continuing support.
+We are also extremely grateful to all volunteers for their valuable feedback and contributions.